ysonitis5/LINEUP_CREATOR/README.md

 This will be a simple webpage that allows users to create their own MLB lineup

 Predictive stats will be displayed on the furthest right.
-(AVG, OPS, WAR)
+(AVG, OPS, etc)